canonical/certification-docs/Policy_Guide-16.04.rst

 Interoperability Lab (http://partners.ubuntu.com/programmes/openstack).

-Participation in OIL does not automatically grant certified status; however, any server that is placed into OIL should be certified before it can be placed in OIL.
+Participation in OIL does not automatically grant certified status; however, any server that is placed into OIL must be certified before it can be placed in OIL.

 The typical workflow looks like this: